-Women undergoes crucial burn at Vishwanatha temple in K’taka
+Women suffers crucial burn at Vishwanatha temple in K’taka

-Bengaluru, Jun 20: A woman underwent critical burn injuries after her saree caught fire from a candle while she was offering prayers at Vishwanatha temple in Hubballi, Karnataka.
+Bengaluru, Jun 20: A woman reportedly suffered severe burn injuries after her saree caught fire from a candle while she was offering prayers at Vishwanatha temple in Hubballi, Karnataka.
+Her injuries are said to be critical.
 The tragic incident took place on June 17.

 The wounded woman, identified as Chaya, has been admitted to the KIMS hospital where she is undergoing treatment.